top of page

 Entering the most "Beauty and the Beast" looking French village of the road trip, we drove past timbered facades and cobbled streets.

-Dinan, although smaller than some of the other towns we had visited, was worth a nice stroll down the hill towards their riverfront area, which in season offers something called 'Jaman' boat rides.
+Dinan, although smaller than some of the other towns we had visited, was worth a nice stroll down the hill towards their riverfront area, which in season offer boat trips along the Rance Canal.
 For the rest of the afternoon we enjoyed another uphill climb past loads of cuteness as we killed time for dinner.

 Where we stayed: La Maison Pavie